Eileenert/python/README.md

 ## Spy
 Spy game (the rules are explained at the beginning) <br>
-To play with several friends or family members (preferably from at least 4 people).
+To play with several friends or family members (need at least 4 people).

 ## ytb_videoDownloader
 To download YouTube videos and its subtitles <br>